AVAnnotate/documentation/pages/ohms.md

 1) Locate OHMS xml file for audio item.

 #### Remove unconvertable material
 Some OHMS-XML files contain header information with item-level data which is difficult for commercial converters to handle.
-This must be removed verfore conversion, or else the converter is likely to produce a single-row spreadsheet unusable for AVAnnotate
+This must be removed before conversion, or else the converter is likely to produce a single-row spreadsheet unusable for AVAnnotate

 2) Use a text editor to delete the following elements from the file:
   a) All elements between the opening `record` tag and the `index` tag beginning timestamped annotations.
 (This may include `version`, `date`, `series_id` and others.)